dfilaretti/img2ascii_rust/README.md

 }
 ```

-(this is super simple but in fact provides acceptable results)
+(it's super simple but in fact already provides acceptable results)

-Now, in principle this will work, but there is a problem: our
+But we're not done yet, as there'a little problem:
-input image has a size of 1070  ×  1508 pixels, meaning
+our image has a size of 1070  ×  1508 pixels, meaning
 that our ASCII art will be 1070 characters wide and 1508
-characters tall, effectively meaning it will not fit on the
+characters tall - definutely too big to fit on the screen!!
-screen!!

 ### Scaling the input image

-To have something that fits nicely on the screen we definitely
+To have something that fits nicely on the screen we
-want something much smaller; let's say something around 100 or
-120 characters wide (the exact number depends on the size of the screen, but this gives an idea).
+want our output to be much smaller; something around 100 characters wide can is a good starting point (the exact number depends on the size of the screen, but this gives an idea).

-One way to achieve that is to resize the grey-scale image prior
+One way to achieve that is to simply resize the grey-scale image prior
 to apply the pixel-to-ASCII mapping.

-In our example, we could resize our image so that it is 80
-pixels wide, so that when mapping pixels to ASCII characters,
+In our example, we could for example resize our image so that it is 80 pixels wide, so that when mapping pixels to ASCII characters,
-the result will be 80 charactwers wide, as wanted!
+the result will be 80 charactwers wide, as wanted.

 <img src="imgs/mario-greyscale.jpg" width="50">

-Ok the proportions are wrong on this page, but you get the idea...
+The proportions are not quite right on this page, but you get the idea; if we zoom in on this tiny image, we can now see each individual pixel:
-Making the image smaller is effectively the same as "pixelating" it:

 <img src="imgs/mario-pixels.png" width="300">

-You can clearly see each pixel here, and how mapping each of those
-pixels to a character will lead to the derired result.

-If we apply the mapping to this much smaller image, we get
-something like this:
+and we can now imagine filling each "square" with an ASCII
+character, giving us a final result of the correct size this time.

 ```
 @@@@@@o@@@@@@@@o@@@@@@@@@@@@@@o@@@@@@@@o@ooo@@@@o@